KimikaTeorikoa/OptimRotEduc/README.md

-# OptimRotEduc: Optimization Algorithms for Orbital Rotations in the Self Consistent Field for Education
+# OptimRotEduc: Teaching Optimization Algorithms in SCF
 This repo contains the files for teaching Steepest Gradient Descent, Conjugate Gradients, AdaGrad, RMSProp and ADAM in the context of Hartree-Fock and Natural Orbital Theory.
 The content is intended to be used as a module in a course on numerical methods for quantum chemistry.

 ## 💡 Installation